matomatical/memograph-decks/README.md

 A list of decks to add and improvements to make therein, organised by topic.

+#### German vocabulary

+* Learn more frequent verbs
+* Learn more frequent nouns
+* Learn more frequent adjectives and adverbs
+* Learn the words from the closed classes:
+  * Pronouns
+  * Articles
+  * Prepositions
+  * Conjunctions

 #### Alphabets

 * Learn Morse code